h2oai/residuals-vis/residuals/vis/tasks-scatterplots.md

 + orient tooltip to point with arrow
 + fix missing ticks bug on santander dataset num_var20 and ind_var20 variables are affected

++ ensure that drawVoronoiScatterplot uses the width that is passed in with the options